 MI Bioresearch has a Luminex® 100™ System.
 This system is a flexible analyzer based on the principles of flow cytometry.
 The system enables you to multiplex (simultaneously measure) up to 100 analytes in a single microplate well, using very small sample sizes.
 The system delivers fast and cost-effective bioassay results on many assay formats including nucleic acid assays, receptor-ligand assays, immunoassays, and enzymatic assays.
 Commercial, pre-made, multiplexed plates are available to measure the components of entire cell signaling pathways or cytokines such as the AKT pathway, apoptosis, chemokines, cytokines, inflammatory cytokines, growth factors, and the TH1/TH2 pathways.

 Analyze your tissue samples with immunohistochemical staining to detect abnormal cells such as those found in cancerous tumors.
 Specific molecular markers are characteristic of particular cellular events such as proliferation or cell death (apoptosis).
 Immunohistochemistry is also widely used in basic research to understand the distribution and localization of biomarkers and differentially expressed proteins in different parts of a biological tissue.
-MI Bioresearch collaborates with a partner laboratory that specializes in immunohistochemical techniques, analysis, and pathology.
+MI Bioresearch offers a full suite of in-house histology and immunohistochemistry services.
+Click here to view our brochure that lists our complete IHC services.

 MI Bioresearch has an Olympus CKX53F inverted fluorescence microscope to view fluorescent compounds/proteins in live cells and a BioTek Cytation 3 imaging multi-mode reader to view fluorescent compounds/proteins in live or fixed cells.
 With the use of fluorescence microscopy on live cells, we can quickly determine the percentage of cells containing a fluorescent compound or protein without manipulating the cells.
 With fixed cells, we can determine the cellular localization of specific proteins within the cells after staining with fluorescently-labeled antibodies and using fluorescent dyes such as DAPI, FM 1-43, Calcein, or DiOC6 to define specific compartments within a cell.